 When you have an addiction, you might be tempted to keep it a secret.
 It is important to admit that you have a problem and take steps to get it resolved as soon as possible.
 What is compelling you to keep your addiction or even your recovery a secret?
 How harmful can it be to keep secrets?
 If you or a loved one want to know more about the dangers of keeping addiction and recovery a secret, contact Vertava Health at 844.470.0410.
 Our addiction treatment centers understand stigma and addiction.
 We are here to help you through recovery.

-Just for the sake of argument (or playing a little devil’s advocate), let’s go over a few potential benefits of keeping your addiction or your recovery secret.
+Just for the sake of argument, let’s go over a few potential benefits of keeping your addiction or your recovery secret:

 - Loved ones won’t suffer with you

 - Bosses won’t know and won’t fire you

 - Friends won’t judge you or look down on you

 - Drug and alcohol use can continue unabated

 Each of these so-called positives likely helps people with addictions justify keeping silent about their problem.
 Each “advantage” is problematic.
 For example, your loved ones won’t be protected from suffering.
 Instead, they’ll suffer from watching you hurt yourself.
 They will likely not have context for why your behaviors have changed.
 This is true of your friends.
 Any friend that looks down on or judges you for having an addiction is not your friend.
 Keeping addiction a secret from your boss is a significant mistake because they cannot fire you for seeking rehabilitation care.
 Continuing to use is not a healthy or safe option.

 The Dangers of Keeping Addiction and Recovery a Secret